IBM-Cloud/docs/services/ContinuousDelivery/pipeline_build_deploy.md

 A properly configured deploy job deploys your app to your target whenever the job is run.
 To manually run a deploy job, click the **Run Stage** icon of the stage that the job is in.

 ###Input revisions
 When you run a stage manually, or if it runs because the stage before it is completed, the running stage selects its input revision.
 Usually, the input revision is a build number.
-To select the input revision, the stage follows this process:
+To select the input revision, the stage follows these conditions:

-1. If a specific revision is selected, use it.
+* If a specific revision is selected, use it.
-2. If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
+* If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
 Find and use the last successfully run revision of that input.
-3. If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.
+* If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.

 **Tip:** You can deploy a previous build.
 On the stage that contains the build, click **View logs and history**.
 On the page that opens, click to expand the run number and then click the build job.
 Click **SEND TO**, and select a target.